aceralrighty/ziv-consulting/README.md

 # Quint Portfolio Site

-Welcome to my Quint Portfolio Site! 👋
+Welcome to my Quaint Portfolio Site! 👋

 This website serves as a showcase for my projects as I embark on my journey as a software engineer.
 My goal is to provide potential employers and clients with insight into what I'm capable of.